Greetings from Detroit, Michigan!

 What was an unexpected joy this past year?

 My students!
 Oh, my!
 How I loved my students.

 I often had to put on a tough face as a young looking teacher which probably fooled no one, but I loved getting to know my students as individuals.

-Here are two of my classes (I taught five and loved them all, although some were better behaved than others).
+Here are two of my classes (I taught five and loved them all).

 What was an unexpected obstacle?